renankin/papers/journal.md

 Renan Kindermann

 # Title
-Measurements of biomass burning emissions over West Africa
+Aircraft measurements of biomass burning emissions over West Africa

 # Introduction
 JOe Bloggs et al (2004) already did some measurements, but haven't completed science yet, hence our new measurements giving new insight and pushing the boundaries of science.